openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > * The Receiver polls the Transmitter for events.
 > * The Receiver calls any endpoint in the Event Stream Management API ({{management}}).
 >
-> If the Transmitter decides to update the stream, it MUST send a Stream Updated Event to the Receiver as described in {{status}}.
+> If the Transmitter decides to pause or disable the stream, it MUST send a Stream Updated Event to the Receiver as described in {{status}}.

 TODO: consider adding a IANA Registry for stream configuration metadata, similar to Section 7.1.1 of {{RFC8414}}.
 This would allow other specs to add to